Cologler/ccoop/README.md

 - Also cleanup buckets when run `scoop cleanup`;
 - `scoop list --json` write json to stdout;
 - use `scoop config autoupdate false` to disable auto update;
+- Auto uninstall if package install failed when you install it again;

 ### For Developers